zsakowitz/ithkuil-videos/00 – Ithkuil makes you feel like a GENIUS/Transcript.md

 notes:

+All of this means that when I use Ithkuil, you can be as general or as exact as you like.
+You can use stem, specification, case, and other grammatical categories to be so precise that twenty thousand peo

 All of this is why when I use Ithkuil, I feel like a genius.
 I can start from just a handful of roots, like -ZV- for canine or -L- for person, and make dozens of words just off the top of my head.
 One root in Ithkuil takes you much further than the same word in English.

 And because of the grammatical structures, I'll know that anyone reading what I wrote will know exactly what I meant.
 No more worrying about whether you're conveying something precisely enough: Ithkuil lets you be as ambiguous or precise as you want.